 Update February 18 2020: Following recent downpours, the NSW Government and Sydney Water have today announced that Sydney's water restrictions will be wound back to Level 1 on Sunday, March 1.
 Click here for Level 2 water restriction information that is valid until February 29 2020.

-The below advice applies from March 1 2020 onward.
+The below advice applies from March 1 2020 until further notice.

 Despite recent downpours, in order to shore up Sydney's water supply for the future, Level 1 water restrictions for Sydney recommence on Sunday March 1, 2020.
 As members of the community, it's important for us all to play our part.
 We thought we'd take the opportunity to share what's allowed, what's not and some tips to ensure your garden continues to thrive while doing our bit to preserve water.

 Luckily for us green thumbs, Level 1 water restrictions don’t have a big impact on garden care.
 In fact, they adhere to the general principles of smart watering.
 Below is a handy quick-reference guide to watering during Level 1 restrictions from Sydney Water.

 Watering lawns and gardens during Level 1 water restrictions

 Our water-wise gardening tips

 Both in and out of water restriction periods, there are plenty of things we can do as gardeners to help conserve water - and at the same time, ensure our plants get the very best out of the water we give them.
 In fact, our garden experts' top 4 water-wise gardening tips align perfectly with the Level 1 restrictions set out above!